abigail-ryan/famous-places/README.md

 #### Imagery

-It was important to me that the imagery used within the quiz was very vibrant and had strong colors, as I wanted to create a clean look to body of the quiz, while the focus and attention was on the images and quiz questions.
+It was important to me that the imagery used within the quiz was very vibrant and had strong colors, as I wanted to create a bright and fun look to body of the quiz, while the focus and attention was on the images and quiz questions.

-All images used throughout Famous Places were sourced from pixabay.com, unsplash.com and freepik.com.
+All images used throughout Famous Places were sourced from Pixabay, Unsplash, and Freepik.
 Attributions to each photographer and source are placed in the Credits section of this README.

 ___